Bubblegum Dog

 "Bubblegum Dog" is a song by the American rock band MGMT.
 It was first released on November 29, 2023, as the second single for the band's fifth studio album Loss of Life as the fifth track.
 A music video, directed by Tom Scharpling and Julia Vickerman was released alongside the track, it was noted for featuring many homages to 90's pop culture & music.

 Background

 The song had first been announced back in 2016 through a Periscope livestream that revealed the titles of tracks the band were working on, with one of them being "Bubblegum Dog".
-Upon it being left off of the bands next studio album Little Dark Age, the band has joked about the tracks existence, frequently posting "Bubblegum Dog is real" on Twitter.
+Upon its being left off of the bands next studio album Little Dark Age, the band has joked about the track's existence, frequently posting "Bubblegum Dog is real" on Twitter.

 The final track features musician and composer Sean Lennon on keyboards as well as live musician James Richardson on guitars.

 Reception

 The track has been described as a "wacky rock ballad", fitting well with the video.
 Jo Vito of Consequence of Sound called the track an "indie rock bop with punchy drums" with an acoustic opening, fuzzed-out bottom end, and a dissonant piano line "adding color throughout".

 In a review by Stay Free Radio, they noted how MGMT seems to defy expectations on the track, starting as a gentle acoustic piece in line of their previous work before taking a "delightful twist".
 They also described the track as featuring punchy drums and a fuzzy bassline.
 Overall, they state that the track "blossoms into a mid-tempo indie rock song" that keeps listeners engaged for what's next through sonic detours.
 They also note hints of alternative rock nostalgia throughout.
 Lyrically, the review states that they believe the track has to do with internal conflict, existential angst, and the weight of time.
 Furthermore, believing that the "Bubblegum Dog" in the lyrics is a metaphor for nagging fear, suppressed anxieties, or consequences of past actions.
 Ultimately, the review states the song is about the "struggle to confront uncomfortable truths about oneself and the inevitability of life's challenges."

 Amar Gera of Life Without Andy described the track as a "trippy, mind-bending creation that is impossible not to vibe out to".
 Moreover, the track was described as an "amalgamation of various corners of MGMT's discography", including Oracular Spectacular tracks "Kids" and "Electric Feel" and the title-track off of Little Dark Age.
 Due to this, they believed the track "caters to fans old and new".